HUNT Price Tops $0.34 on Top Exchanges (HUNT)

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-HUNT launched on March 5th, 2018.
+HUNT’s genesis date was March 5th, 2018.
 HUNT’s total supply is 199,104,720 tokens and its circulating supply is 198,912,688 tokens.
-HUNT’s official website is token.hunt.town.
+The official message board for HUNT is news.hunt.town.
+The official website for HUNT is token.hunt.town.
 HUNT’s official Twitter account is @steemhunt and its Facebook page is accessible here.
-HUNT’s official message board is news.hunt.town.
 The Reddit community for HUNT is https://reddit.com/r/steemhunt and the currency’s Github account can be viewed here.

 HUNT Token Trading

-It is usually not possible to purchase alternative cryptocurrencies such as HUNT directly using US dollars.
-Investors seeking to trade HUNT should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase HUNT using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as HUNT directly using U.S. dollars.
+Investors seeking to trade HUNT should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase HUNT using one of the exchanges listed above.

 Receive News & Updates for HUNT Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for HUNT and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.